 Prosecuting authorities (the Crown Prosecution Service in England and Wales, the Crown Office in Scotland, and the Public Prosecution Service in Northern Ireland) are responsible for taking cases of alleged electoral fraud to court.
 They work closely with police forces to examine evidence about alleged electoral fraud before deciding whether or not to bring a prosecution.

 The police do not work alone; the cooperation of local authorities is vital in detecting and preventing electoral fraud.

 We also produce a pocket guide for police officers.

 Policing Elections – Authorised Professional Practice (APP)

-Guidance for police in Scotland
+Guidance for Scotland

-Guidance for police in Northern Ireland
+Guidance for Northern Ireland

 Political parties, candidates and campaigners are essential elements of a healthy democracy and they should be able to put their arguments to voters.
 Campaigners should encourage people to participate in elections, but should not do anything which brings into question the integrity of the electoral process.